triton-inference-server/server/docs/README.md

 #### Required Model Configuration

 Triton Inference Server requires some [Minimum Required parameters](user_guide/model_configuration.md#minimal-model-configuration) to be filled in the Model Configuration.
 These required parameters essentially pertain to the structure of the model.
-For TensorFlow, ONNX and TensorRT models, users can rely on Triton to [Auto Generate](user_guide/model_configuration.md#auto-generated-model-configuration) the Minimum Required model configuration.
+For ONNX and TensorRT models, users can rely on Triton to [Auto Generate](user_guide/model_configuration.md#auto-generated-model-configuration) the Minimum Required model configuration.
 - [Maximum Batch Size - Batching and Non-Batching Models](user_guide/model_configuration.md#maximum-batch-size)
 - [Input and Output Tensors](user_guide/model_configuration.md#inputs-and-outputs)
     - [Tensor Datatypes](user_guide/model_configuration.md#datatypes)